hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 ## Prep assignment 2
 ### *How is the LAN Manager (LM) hash produced, how is this hash used to authenticate a user, and what is the efffective security of LM?*
 Translates to uppercase and adds padding to 14 bytes.
-Splits into 2 keys and encrypts with KGS!@#$%.
+Splits into 2 keys and encrypts `KGS!@#$%` with the 2 keys.
+This yields a 2 8-byte ciphertexts which are concatenated and returned as a response.

 ### *How is the NT LAN Manager version 1 (NTLM) hash produced, how is this hash used to authenticate a user, and what is the efffective security of NTLM?*
 #### How is the hash poduced/How does it authenticate the user?
 First, the server sends a 8 byte, random *challenge*, then the password is hased witn *MD4*, which yields a hash of 16 bytes.
 This hash is then padded with 5 bytes to create a string of 21 bytes.
 This hash is divided into 3 7-byte DES-keys which encrypts the same challenge (3 times).
 The 3-fold encrypted challenge is then concatinated and sent back as a response to the server.
 If the response is correct, the user is authenticated.

 #### What is the effective security of NTLM?
 The algorithm is based on `MD4` and `DES`, but since the same *plaintext* (in this case, the challenge) is used with different keys, the response is more vurnable than if the challenge would be **hashed once** (with some other encryption algorithm then).